Swirl-String-Theory/SSTcore/Readme.md

 - 🐍 **Python Frontend**
   For visualization, parameter sweeps, and interactive experiments using `matplotlib`, `numpy`, and `PyBind11` integration.

+- 📦 **npm Package**
+  Available for Node.js and browser (WebAssembly) via `npm install swirl-string-core`.
+Perfect for Angular and other JavaScript/TypeScript applications.

 - 🧲 **EM Field Simulations**
   Supports generation and animation of **rotating 3-phase bivort** electric and magnetic field structures.